knpuniversity/oo/knpu/episode1/private-access.md

 method.

 A really common thing to do is to always make your properties private.
 So I'll update JediFactor, weaponPower and name.
-The downside of this is that we do want to get in and set all of these so we'll need a `getName`, `setName`, `getWeaponPower`, `setWeaponPower` `getJediFactor`, and a `setJediFactor`.
-That can be a lot to write those methods inside of here.
-PHP doesn't give us a way to get around this, so we do need to write those.
+The downside of this is that we'll need a `getName`, `setName`, `getWeaponPower`, `setWeaponPower` `getJediFactor`, and a `setJediFactor`.
+That can be a lot of work and PHP doesn't give us a way to get around this, so we do need to write those.
 A lot of editors allow you to generate these, which is nice.
-In PHPStorm, go to code generate you can pick Getters and Setters and select the weaponPower and jediFactor fields.
-Name isn't in this list is because we already have a getName.
+In PHPStorm, go to code generate and then pick Getters and Setters and select the weaponPower and jediFactor fields.
+Name isn't in this list because we already have a getName.
 I'll go back to code generate again and pick just setter this time and it recognizes that the name doesn't have a setter.

 Now we have getters and setters on all of these properties.
 And by the way the name of this doesn't matter, we could get creative and call this `setWeaponPowerFooBar`, but in your project try to be clear and concise.

 Now that we've made everything private and we have these getters and setters we need to use those everywhere instead of accessing the properties directly.
-Let's chance this to `setName`, this to `setWeaponPower`, and `setJediFactor`.
-Maybe this feels like extra work right now, but if we had made it private in the beginning then we wouldn't have to go back and change them now.
+Let's change this to `setName`, this to `setWeaponPower`, and `setJediFactor`.
+Maybe this feels like extra work right now, but if we had made it private in the beginning then we wouldn't have to go back and change them.
 Which is what I recommend that you do.

 In `index.php` we have the same thing, we need to call `getWeaponPower` and `getJediFactor`.
 We're already calling `getStrength` and down here we're calling the public function